-Tickets for Music Week 2018 going live soon!
+Tickets for Music Week 2018 now on sale!

 Music Week is regarded by many returning students as one of the best weeks of their first year, and is a great way to meet and socialise with other musicians.